ernestas/SICP-study/lessons_learned/1-Building_Abstractions_with_Procedures.md

 ## 1.3 Formulating Abstractions with Higher-Order Procedures

-### Higher order procedures (procedures have first-class status):
+Higher order procedures have first-class status.

+### The rights and privileges of first-class citizens

-* Procedures named by variables
+* To be named by variables.
-* Procedures as arguments
+* To be passed as arguments.
-* Procedures as returned values
+* To be returned as values of procedures.
+* To be incorporated into data structures.